-Today’s Exploring Geography post is all about Costa Rica, courtesy of Leanna, who blogs at All Done Monkey.
+Today’s World Culture for Kids post is all about Costa Rica, courtesy of Leanna, who blogs at All Done Monkey.
 All Done Monkey is a parenting blog that focuses on raising world citizens, natural parenting, and spiritual education.
 Leanna is a stay at home mother to a sweet, funny, rambunctious two and a half year old boy, with a baby on the way.
 She and her husband, who is from Costa Rica, strive to raise their little Monkey to be bilingual and bicultural in a fun, spiritual, loving environment.
 All Done Monkey is dedicated to sharing this journey with you!
 I love Leanna’s Birthday Time Capsule, Pumpkin Suncatcher, and Easy DIY Charlie Brown Costume posts!

 Recently, I hosted a “Costa Rica Day” playgroup for our local multicultural moms group in honor of Costa Rican Independence Day on September 15.
 My husband is from Costa Rica, so I thought this would be a fun way for my toddler to learn about this side of his heritage and share it with his little friends.